 "Futurist Camp" might be a tiny bit misleading.
-We start with Camp, a real Camp, for adults August 19-22.
+We start with Camp, a real Camp, for adults in August.
 But then we keep going with six months of live webinars featuring some of the world's kindest (yes, that matters) and most experienced futurists.
 Here are the details:

-August 19: The bus leaves Madison for Camp Lakotah, which is located about 83 minutes (who's counting?) from Madison.
+Day 1: The bus leaves Madison for Camp Lakotah, which is located about 83 minutes (who's counting?) from Madison.
+Camp starts that afternoon.